 Innofactor Plc: Notification of major holdings in accordance with Chapter 9, Section 10 of the Finnish Securities Markets Act

-Innofactor Plc has on 5 August 2024 received a notification from Onni Bidco under Chapter 9, Section 5 of the Finnish Securities Markets Act, according to which Onni Bidco Oy's total holding, including holding through financial instruments, in Innofactor's shares increased above the 30 percent threshold.
+Innofactor Plc has on 6 August 2024 received a notification from Onni Bidco under Chapter 9, Section 5 of the Finnish Securities Markets Act, according to which Onni Bidco Oy's direct holding in Innofactor's shares increased above the 20 percent threshold.

 Total positions of Onni Bidco Oy according to the notification: